 Linux Administrator

-Q1. how we can transfer file from one server to other server?
+Q. How can we transfer a file from one server to another?

 Files can be transferred from one server to another using tools like SCP, SFTP, or rsync.